 4. CONTRIBUTE TO FUNDRAISERS: some fundraisers are local, they can take various forms, cake sale, concert, festival, many are online, and even £2 or £3 will support efforts and morale of the people running them.
 Our friends at Anaya Aid do frequent ones, which we will publicise here: their policy is of 100% donations, and we appreciate that none of the volunteers are paid for their efforts, to optimise the aid.
 If you are slightly nervous about donating online, let us know, we'll do our best to help.

-5. RUN YOUR OWN FUNDRAISER: if you wish to run a fundraiser for a charity helping refugees or asylum seeker, we can help out: you stay independent, but we can publicise your event, invite DRS supporters to contribute even volunteer on the day and put them in touch with you, spread the word to other to other towns in the area. check the Home page and blog page for the latest upcoming fundraisers.
+5. RUN YOUR OWN FUNDRAISER: if you wish to run a fundraiser for a charity helping refugees or asylum seekers, we can help out: you stay independent, but we can publicise your event, invite DRS supporters to contribute even volunteer on the day and put them in touch with you, spread the word to other towns in the area.

-6. DONATING GOODS OR CASH AT A LOCAL COLLECTIONS. (text coming soon)
+6. DONATING GOODS OR CASH AT A LOCAL COLLECTIONS

 9. HOLDING TALKS AND PRESENTATIONS: you may be involved with a school as a teacher, student or parent, or with a club, charity, place of worship, or a company.
 Some of our volunteers can come to you and talk about various subjects related to refugee support We have Audio Visual Support for it, therefore can run presentations and workshops, from a 5 minute quick presentation during an event to a full 2 hour session.
 We can talk about: Hosting, What can a small town to, the Geneva Convention on Refugees, general talks about the Refugee Crisis.

-10. TRANSPORT : if you have a van, you can help us at collections, transporting the aid to the Crawley Anaya Aid drop off point.
+10. TRANSPORT: if you have a van, you can help us at collections when these are run, transporting the aid to the Crawley Anaya Aid drop off point.

-12. SPONSORING /ASSISTING A REFUGEE WHILST THEIR ARE HOSTED IN TOWN (text coming soon)
+12. SPONSORING /ASSISTING A REFUGEE WHILST THEY ARE HOSTED NEARBY